A characterization of positroids, with applications to amalgams and excluded minors: Some excluded minors for the class of positroids

 The next infinite family of excluded minors for the class of positroids can be seen as a variation on a $3$-whirl, but with two $r$-circuits and a $3$-circuit, and instead of taking a free extension, another $3$-circuit is added.

 \begin{example} Fix an integer $r\geq 3$, take the parallel connection of two $r$-circuits, $A$ and $B$, with base point $e$, truncate to rank $r$, fix $a_1,a_2\in A-e$ and $b_1,b_2\in B-e$, and then, using principal extension, add a point $p_1$ to the line $\{a_1,b_1\}$ and a point $p_2$ to the line $\{a_2,b_2\}$.
 The resulting matroid $M$ has rank $r$ and its proper, nonempty connected flats, each of which is a circuit, are $A$, $B$, $\{a_1,b_1,p_1\}$, and $\{a_2,b_2,p_2\}$.
 (See Figure \ref{fig:P7etc} for the cases $r=3$ and $r=4$.)
-Contracting by any of the proper, nonempty connected flats yields a connected matroid, and no linear order on $E(M)$ has each of $A$, $B$, $\{a_1,b_1,p_1\}$, and $\{a_2,b_2,p_2\}$ being a cyclic interval, so $M$ is not a positroid.
+Contracting any of the proper, nonempty connected flats yields a connected matroid, and, by Lemma \ref{lem:noco}, no linear order on $E(M)$ has each of $A$, $B$, $\{a_1,b_1,p_1\}$, and $\{a_2,b_2,p_2\}$ being a cyclic interval, so $M$ is not a positroid.
 It is routine to check that all proper minors of $M$ are positroids. $\circ$ \end{example}

 We close with two more infinite families of excluded minors for the class of positroids.
 With the ideas above, verifying that these are excluded minors is routine.
-Also, applying duality yields more excluded minors. \begin{itemize}[leftmargin=*] \item For integers $n\geq k\geq 3$, take the parallel connection of two $n$-circuits and a $k$-circuit (or three $n$-circuits if $n=k$) at a common base point, then truncate to rank $n$. \item For integers $n\geq k\geq 3$, take two $n$-circuits and a $k$-circuit (or three $n$-circuits if $n=k$) and a $3$-point line; for each of the first three circuits, take its parallel connection with the line, using three different base points on the line, and then truncate to rank $n$. \end{itemize}
+Also, applying duality yields more excluded minors.

+\begin{example} For integers $n\geq k\geq 3$, take the parallel connection of two $n$-circuits and a $k$-circuit (or three $n$-circuits if $n=k$) at a common base point, and then truncate to rank $n$.
+The matroid obtained is an excluded minor for the class of positroids. \end{example}

+\begin{example} For integers $n\geq k\geq 3$, take two $n$-circuits and a $k$-circuit (or three $n$-circuits if $n=k$) and a $3$-point line; for each of the first three circuits, take its parallel connection with the line, using three different base points on the line, and then truncate to rank $n$.
+The resulting matroid is an excluded minor for the class of positroids. \end{example}

-The author thanks Kolja Knauer for pointing out the work of Blum \cite{blum} and mentioning that base-sortable matroids are equivalent to positroids.
+The author thanks Kolja Knauer for pointing out the work of Blum and the result of Lam and Postnikov that base-sortable matroids are the same as positroids.
 The author thanks Felipe Rinc\'{o}n for pointing him to Theorems \ref{thm:arw2} and \ref{thm:pchar} and recasting those results, which were originally stated in terms of matroid polytopes, in a form closer to what is given here, and for a useful discussion about Blum's conjecture that led to Theorem \ref{thm:equivchars}.
+The author also thanks both referees for their careful reading and helpful comments that should result in making this paper accessible to a wider audience.